nickolaev/cloud-native-video-processing/README.md

 # Descritpion

-This project implements a Cloud Native Video Processing application - streamer.
-It's core is a thin shim written in Go, that calls ffmpeg binary for the real video manipulation.
+This project implements a Cloud Native Video Processing application named Streamer.

+Its core is a thin shim written in Go leveraging the ffmpeg binary for the real video manipulation.

 ## Quick start

+Using it is pretty straighforward, just use one of the following guidelines that matches best with your deployment environment.

 ### Local Streamer pipeline

-To run a static Streamer pipeline locally:
+To start a static Streamer pipeline locally, run the following:

 ```
 ./scripts/local.sh